Clifford Edgar

 Clifford Blackburn Edgar (1857 – 20 March 1931) was a Coalition Conservative MP for Richmond in Surrey.
+He won the seat in 1918, but lost it to an Independent Unionist in 1922.

+Biography

 Educated at the University of Manchester (BSc) and the University of London (MusB), Edgar was involved with West African development for half a century, being a director of the Bank of British West Africa.

-He won the seat in 1918, but lost it to an Independent Unionist in 1922.

 He was a member of Surrey County Council and also Mayor of the Municipal Borough of Richmond (Surrey).

-A photographic portrait of him, by Walter Stoneman, is in the collection of the National Portrait Gallery, London.
+A photographic portrait of him was taken by Walter Stoneman in 1921; that portrait is now in the collection of the National Portrait Gallery, London.